KmolYuan/Pyslvs-UI/docs/python-solvespace-api.md

 |:----:|:------:|
 |   | Counter\[str] |

-SolverSystem.constraints(self)
 Return the number of each constraint type.
 The name of constraints is represented by string.

 #### SolverSystem.create_2d_base()